 However, if Merchants choose to continue as they are and make no changes the Hosted Integration will continue to work as normal and perform both 3DSv1 and 3DSv2 transactions but the 3DSv2 RBA would be unable to utilise a lot of these extra data points and could therefore result in more challenges than would have otherwise been required.

 Please note that it is assumed that Merchants are not relying on receiving the 3DSv1 protocol challenge packets (PAReq/PARes) as these do not exist in 3DSv2 so will not be included in the response.
 If you need further information about this please contact out support team.

-Merchants who would like to include the extra data points for RBA will need to use our sandbox environment to make sure you can do the following:
+Merchants who would like to include the extra data points for RBA will need to use their test account to make sure you can do the following: